-Properly Wearing PPE
+1. Properly Wearing PPE

 If you are an employee working in a hazardous environment, it is important that you always wear the proper personal protective equipment (PPE).
 This will help to protect you from potential injuries and exposure to harmful substances.
-PPE should be worn at all times when working in a hazardous environment, and it should be properly maintained and replaced as needed.
-Some examples of PPE that you may need to wear include gloves, goggles, masks, and protective clothing.
+PPE should be worn at all times when working in a hazardous environment and properly maintained and replaced as needed.
+Some examples of PPE you may need include gloves, goggles, masks, and protective clothing.

-Attending Training Sessions On PPE
+2. Attending Training Sessions On PPE

-Caring For, Cleaning, And Maintaining PPE
+3. Caring For, Cleaning, And Maintaining PPE

 Cleaning PPE is just as important as caring for it.
-Employees should clean their PPE after each use, and more often if it becomes dirty.
+Employees should clean their PPE after each use and more often if it becomes dirty.
 The best way to clean PPE is with soap and water.
 If soap and water are not available, alcohol-based wipes can be used.

-Informing A Supervisor Of The Need To Repair Or Replace PPE
+4. Informing A Supervisor Of The Need To Repair Or Replace PPE

 If you need to repair or replace your personal protective equipment (PPE), inform your supervisor as soon as possible.
 Your supervisor will then arrange for the repairs or replacement to be carried out.
 This is important to continue to work safely and protect yourself from potential hazards.